-His love he'd have hid, but his tears denounced him to the spy, day, The face of his loved one holds the only Spring for his eye.
-O blamer of me for the love of him who denieth his grace, Which be the delightsome of things, but those which the people deny?
-A sun [is my love;] but his heat in mine entrails still rageth, concealed; A moon, in the hearts of the folk he riseth, and not in the sky.
+Suppose for distraction he seek in the Spring and its blooms one day, The face of his loved one holds the only Spring for his eve.

+- O blamer of me for the love of him who denieth his grace, Which be the delightsome of things, but those which the people deny? - A sun [is my love;] but his heat in mine entrails still rageth, concealed; A moon, in the hearts of the folk he riseth, and not in the sky.